Home Courses

 Modules

-All modules on this distance learning Masters are core modules and worth 20 credits, unless stated otherwise.
+All modules on this online cyber security degree are core modules and worth 20 credits, unless stated otherwise.

 This module will develop your knowledge of information governance and cyber security principles that underpin the management of an organisation’s information assets.